giosuel/imperium/README.md

 ### Prediction Restrictions

 Entity spawns in Lethal Company are dependent on a lot of factors.
 Since v47 everything became more strictly dependent on the map seed and while this made things a lot easier, there are still a few exceptions in the code that mess up entity spawning.
-Oracle accounts for all these changes, meaning the spawn predictions can changaAAAAAAASe if one of the following events occur:
+Oracle accounts for all these changes, meaning the spawn predictions can change if one of the following events occur:

 - An entity dies (Affects all spawn cycles).
 - An eyeless dog kills an employee.